Lorraine Pascale

-Lorraine Pascale (born 17 November 1972) is a British television cook and USA Food Network host and former top model, best known for selling almost one million books in the UK alone.
+Lorraine Pascale (born 17 November 1972) is a British TV chef and USA Food Network host and former model, best known for selling almost one million books in the UK alone.
 Her TV shows are in 70 countries worldwide.
 She had her own cooking show on the BBC for several seasons.
 From 2007 to 2012 she owned a retail outlet in London selling baked goods called Ella's Bakehouse named after her daughter.
 She is the United Kingdom Government Fostering and Adoption Ambassador and an emotional wellness advocate.
 She is the mother of Charlie’s Angels star Ella Balinska.

-Personal life
+Early life

-Pascale was born to Caribbean parents in Hackney at The Mothers' Hospital and was fostered in Leytonstone immediately after she was born.
+Pascale was born to Jamaican parents in Hackney at The Mothers' Hospital and was fostered in Leytonstone immediately after she was born.
 She was adopted at 18 months old and brought up in Witney, Oxfordshire, by a white couple, Roger and Audrey Woodward, who already had a son, Jason.
 Her adoptive father was a multilingual Spanish academic who had taught at Oxford, and her mother was a nurse.
 When her parents divorced when she was three years old, Pascale remained with her mother, who subsequently became ill and could no longer care for her.
 At this point, at age seven, she was fostered to more than one family, with differing degrees of 'fit'.
 After a year she returned to her mother and met up again with her father, who had remarried and had a daughter.
 She won a full scholarship given by the Buttle Trust and was educated at a boarding school in Devon.

 Pascale has an elder brother and a younger half-sister.
 She knows her biological parents' identity and their four other children, but she does not wish to re-establish contact: "I know my birth parents' names.
 I know I've got three brothers and one sister, I know that some of them are in London but I don't have any desire or need to find them.
 One family is enough."

-Pascale got married in her early twenties and gave birth to her daughter, actress Ella Balinska, "a year or two later".
-The couple have since separated and subsequently divorced.
-On 26 June 2021, she wed businessman Dennis O’Brien at Chelsea Old Town Hall in London.